fogleman/ribbon/README.md

 $ rcsb 4hhb  # generates 4hhb.png and 4hhb.stl
 ```

+### TODO

+Many features are not well exposed.
+It's not currently easy to configure things without changing code.
+This is what I hope to improve as I continue working on this project.

 ### Package `pdb`

 The `pdb` package parses PDB files.
 The following entities are currently parsed: